FOSTER: Feature Boosting and Compression for Class-Incremental Learning: Introduction

 \section{Introduction}

-The real world is constantly changing, and new concepts and categories will gradually emerge~\cite{golab2003issues,zhou2021learning,zhou2021learning2}.
+The real world is constantly changing, with new concepts and categories continuously springing up~\cite{golab2003issues,zhou2021learning,wang2021afec,zhou2021learning2}.
 Retraining a model every time new classes emerge is impractical due to data privacy~\cite{delange2021continual} and expensive training costs.
-Therefore, it is essential to enable the model to continuously learn new categories, namely class-incremental learning~\cite{icarl,zhou2022forward,zhou2022few,zhou2021pycil}.
-However, directly fine-tuning the model on new data causes a severe problem known as catastrophic forgetting~\cite{catastrophicforgetting} that the model entirely and abruptly forgets previously learned information.
-Inspired by this, class-incremental learning aims to design a learning paradigm that enables the model to continuously learn novel categories in multiple stages while maintaining the original discriminative ability of old classes.
+Therefore, it is necessary to enable the model to continuously learn new categories, namely class-incremental learning~\cite{zhou2022forward,zhou2022few,wang2021ordisco}.
+However, directly fine-tuning the original neural networks on new data causes a severe problem known as catastrophic forgetting~\cite{catastrophicforgetting} that the model entirely and abruptly forgets previously learned information.
+Inspired by this, class-incremental learning aims to design a learning paradigm that enables the model to continuously learn novel categories in multiple stages while maintaining the discrimination ability for old classes.